 Get someone to vote on your behalf – proxy voting

-If you’re unable to vote in person on polling day, you can appoint someone to vote on your behalf.
-This is called a proxy.
-The person you choose must be over 18 and should be someone you trust, such as a close friend or relative.
+If you’re unable to vote in person on polling day, you can appoint someone to vote on your behalf - this is called a proxy vote.
+The person you appoint must be over 18 and should be someone you trust, such as a close friend or relative.

 Depending on your situation, you might be able to appoint somebody to vote on your behalf at every election.

 To apply for a proxy vote, print out and fill in an application form.
-Then return it to the addresses in the CONTACT US section of this page.
+Then return it to the addresses in the Contact Details section of this page.

 Cancel a proxy vote

 If you wish to cancel an existing proxy vote please email your cancellation request, including your name and address, to email@example.com.